MetricsHub®

 |

-Fetch and collect metrics for the specified host using the configured protocols and credentials, and the applicable MetricsHub connectors (MIB2, Linux, Windows, Dell, RedFish, etc.) |
+Fetch and collect metrics for the specified hosts using the configured protocols and credentials, and the applicable MetricsHub connectors (MIB2, Linux, Windows, Dell, RedFish, etc.) |

 GetMetricsFromCacheForHost |